 10 Things You Didn't Know About Cumberland County

-- Thanks to nearby Fort Bragg, Fayetteville and Cumberland County offers a diversity of cuisine rarely found other places.
-As an example, in a few blocks downtown, we offer Hungarian, West African, Turkish, Greek and Italian Cuisine.
-The community also boasts Caribbean, Mediterranean, Italian, Thai, German, Soul Food, Vegetarian and of course good ‘ole Southern BBQ and other American food.
+- Thanks to nearby Fort Bragg, Fayetteville, and Cumberland County offer a diversity of cuisine rarely found in other places.
+As an example, in a few blocks downtown, we offer Hungarian, West African, Turkish, Greek, and Italian Cuisine.
+The community also boasts Caribbean, Mediterranean, Italian, Thai, German, Soul Food, Vegetarian, and of course good ‘ole Southern BBQ and other American food.
 For a sampling of our diverse, locally-owned restaurants can be found on the International Cuisine Trail: www.FayettevilleNCTrails.com

 - Thorpe played baseball for the Fayetteville Highlanders starting mid-season in 1910.
 Thorpe batted .250 in 16 games as the Highlanders won the Eastern Carolina title.
 A lengthy home run Thorpe hit was matched only by Ruth’s a few years later.
 Both home runs are still part of local lore.

 - The community boasts one of the Top 10 zip lines in the United States, (according to USA Today) – Zipquest and Waterfall Adventure.
 They also offer night time zipping.
 ZipQuest boasts one of the largest waterfalls in the Eastern Carolinas.
 That’s not the only adventure in Fayetteville.
 ParacleteXP offers indoor “skydiving” in a wind tunnel.
 You can either take part and train yourself or sit back and watch.
 The world-famous Golden Knights train at ParacleteXP.